"I know how insurance companies think, because they once hired me to defend the insured party who caused the accident in court."

 One of the oldest concepts in law is that people who cause harm to another may be called to account and compensate the injured party for their losses.
 Our Evansville and Indianapolis injury attorneys help individuals and families seek accountability with legal representation.
 While no amount of money will change what happened, whether a serious injury or death, money is what our legal system, in our civilized society, uses to redress wrongs.
 Tort law serves to prevent private, physical disputes, furthers safety in our community, and make the party responsible for the harm economically accountable for the losses occasioned by their negligence.

-Barsumian Law LLC is a full-service personal injury law firm handling a wide variety of personal injury cases in Indiana, including the following types of cases:
+Barsumian Injury Law is a full-service personal injury law firm handling a wide variety of personal injury cases in Indiana, including the following types of cases:

 - Car accidents

 - Nursing home abuse

 - Wrongful death

 You sometimes hear complaints that there are too many lawsuits, but those complaints usually come from insurance companies, which have contracted to pay for the damages their policyholders cause.
 Insurance companies also hire lobbyists who they pay to influence legislators to pass laws favorable to them.